AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/email-experiences.md

 [!DNL Create] enables modern marketers to use [guidelines](/help/user-guide/guidelines/overview.md), image assets, and a [well-crafted prompt](/help/user-guide/effective-prompts.md) to quickly [create brand-aligned email experiences](/help/user-guide/create/create-email-experience.md).

-When generating email experiences, four variation, all fueled by the prompt, guidelines, and content you added, are created and shown in the Canvas.
+When generating Meta experiences four variation are created and shown in the Canvas.

 Editable sections of an email experience include: